theadityasam/btc_challenge/readme.md

     ![Trial 6000](https://github.com/theadityasam/btc_challenge/blob/main/images/trial_6000.png)

 - **Dumping to a text file** - This step is a simple, opening the file and writing lines to it.
 The generated file name is of the form - **"_filename_ current_time_in_UTC"**.
 If no filename is provided, `"Blocklist"` is considered as default.
 The generated files can be checked in the repo.
-You can check the last two "Blocklist..txt" that have been generated for "trial.csv".
-[Trial.csv output with BS 6000](https://github.com/theadityasam/btc_challenge/blob/main/Blocklist%202021-06-17%2013:30:30.063371.txt) [Trial.csv output with BS 4e6](https://github.com/theadityasam/btc_challenge/blob/main/Blocklist%202021-06-17%2013:29:41.301804.txt)
+You can check the last two "Blocklist..txt" that have been generated for "trial.csv". `[Trial.csv output with BS 6000](https://github.com/theadityasam/btc_challenge/blob/main/Blocklist%202021-06-17%2013:30:30.063371.txt)` `[Trial.csv output with BS 4e6](https://github.com/theadityasam/btc_challenge/blob/main/Blocklist%202021-06-17%2013:29:41.301804.txt)` `[Mempool.csdv output with VS 100,000](https://github.com/theadityasam/btc_challenge/blob/main/block.txt)`

 ## Caveats